'Jayme is the hero' sheriff says of Wisconsin girl who escaped captor

 Patterson, an unemployed resident of Gordon, was charged on Friday with kidnapping and with murdering James and Denise Closs with a shotgun.
 Their bodies were discovered on Oct.
 15.

-Authorities have released few details about Patterson, who has no previous criminal record in Wisconsin, saying they were unsure whether he had known Closs.
+Authorities have released few details about Patterson, who has no previous criminal record in Wisconsin.

+Fitzgerald, the Barron County Sheriff, said Patterson grew up in Gordon and attended high school in the area.

 "We are still mourning the loss of longtime Jennie-O family members Jim and Denise, but our entire team is celebrating with the community, and the world, that Jayme has been found," Lykken said.

-The superintendent of the local school district, Jean Serum, said Patterson was a nice kid who was a member of his high school's quiz bowl team.
+The superintendent of the local school district, Jean Serum, described Patterson as a nice kid and member of his high school's quiz bowl team.
 He graduated in 2015.

 About 350 people under the age of 21 are kidnapped by strangers in the United States each year, according to FBI data.